kayahr/wastelib/doc/checks.md

 # Wasteland Checks

-This document describes the map-check mechanics as they are currently reconstructed from reverse engineering of the original assembly code and game data.
+This document describes the confirmed check-like mechanics as they are currently reconstructed from reverse engineering of the original assembly code and game data.
 It currently covers the confirmed behavior of:

 - skill checks